gauravpurohit28/Youtube-RAG/README.md

 - 🔍 **Vector Search with FAISS**
   Finds the most relevant transcript chunks for your question.

+- ⏱ **Clickable Timestamps in Sources**
+  Every answer includes sources with timestamps so you can jump directly to that moment in the video.

 - 🤖 **RAG with Gemini**
   Uses Google Gemini to generate answers based on the transcript context.